-- Providing open and direct communication to all heirs.
-It is always better if the plan isn’t a surprise, leaving them wondering who got what and why, which creates resentment.
+Providing open and direct communication to all heirs.
+It is always better if the plan is not a surprise, leaving them wondering who got what and why, which creates resentment.

-- Offering clarity on how a buyout can happen.
+Offering clarity on how a buyout can happen.
 Make it easy and structured for the involved heirs to buyout the uninvolved ones.
-There are occasions where an owner doesn’t want to “dictate from the grave,” but it is in the best interest of involved heirs to have control and receive the benefits of the work they do to grow the business, and for the uninvolved heirs to have assets that they can control.
-However, you don’t want to require them to buyout the uninvolved heirs unless the liquidity is there to do so.
+There are occasions where an owner does not want to “dictate from the grave,” but it is in the best interest of involved heirs to have control and receive the benefits of the work they do to grow the business, and for the uninvolved heirs to have assets that they can control.
+However, you do not want to require them to buyout the uninvolved heirs unless the liquidity is there to do so.

 Conflicting Financial Needs

 Another unique challenge presented by family businesses is that the older and younger generations may have conflicting financial needs.
 For example, a business owner may be relying on the value of the business to fund his or her retirement, while his or her children might hope to acquire the business without a significant investment on their part.

 Fortunately, several strategies are available to generate cash flow for the owner while minimizing the burden on the next generation.

 An installment sale of the business to children or other family members.
 This provides liquidity for the owners while easing the burden on the younger generation and improving the chances that the purchase can be funded by cash flows from the business.
 Plus, so long as the price and terms are comparable to arm’s-length transactions between unrelated parties, the sale shouldn’t trigger gift or estate taxes.
 However, it is important to conduct a valuation with an Internal Revenue Service approach to support the transaction between family members.